-Additionally, the FWAs adoption patterns vary across sectors.
+Additionally, the adoption patterns of FWAs vary across sectors.
 The primary and the construction sectors are less likely to offer any type of FWAs, while ITCs and the professional and scientific sector are more likely to offer flexitime, the hospitality and the healthcare and social sectors are more likely to offer zero-hours contracts, in the education sector term-time work is more prevalent and in the administrative and support services sector there is a higher chance of finding on-call working arrangements.
-Some of these sectoral differences in the adoption of FWAs are related to the different prevalence of females working in them, as female-dominated roles are more likely to be offered flexible work contracts (Timewise, 2023).
+Some of these sectoral differences in the adoption of FWAs are related to the different prevalence of females working in them, as female-dominated roles are more prone to be offered flexible work contracts (Timewise, 2023).
 However, these sectoral differences can self-reinforce the job segregation by gender as they can be perceived as barriers to entering inflexible professions by those workers who need such flexibility.
 This distinction suggests that tailored sector-specific policies may be necessary to address the unique challenges and needs of different industries.

 Location seems to matter for on-call working which is more likely to be offered by SMEs in rural areas.
 Also, business size matters in the adoption of FWAs: while medium-sized firms are inclined to adopt any type of FWAs, smaller firms are less likely to offer flexitime (the most common type of FWAs among SMEs in Scotland) and instead they rely more on zero-hours contracts.
 Understanding what prevents small firms from adopting more of the other types of FWAs would be a first step in addressing this disparity across business sizes.
 It also suggests that policy support initiatives should focus on the smaller firm segment of the business population with campaigns to inform about the benefits of introducing FWAs both for the employees (better work-life balance) and for their employers (improving staff recruitment and retention).
-It would be helpful if such campaigns are sensitive to the characteristics of the geographical context in which businesses are operating, such as the recruitment and retention challenges often experienced by rural-based enterprises.